Skip to Content

 Current projects include the exploration of sleep as a predictor for transitions to formal care (including an interview study and analysis of pre-existing care assessment data), as well as gaining a better understanding of how sleep changes with advancing age for New Zealanders (including the analysis of NZ health survey data as well as focus groups with older Māori and non-Māori).
 These projects are being conducted 2018-2021 and are funded by an Emerging Researcher grant (Health Research Council) and a Lotteries Health Post Doctoral Fellowship.

-My research focuses on sleep across the lifespan and the associations between mental health conditions on sleep.
-I have a particular interest in the sleep of older people, people with dementia and their family carers.
-I have a background in psychology and clinical sleep medicine and am the project lead for the Sleep in Aging and Dementia Programme at the Sleep/Wake Research Centre (https://www.sleepwake.ac.nz/projects/sleep-in-aging-and-dementia/).
+Rosie Gibson has a background in psychology and clinical sleep medicine.
+Her research focuses on sleep across the lifespan and the associations between mental health conditions on sleep.
+She has a particular interest in the sleep of older people, people with dementia and their family carers and has experience with both quatitative and qualitative methodologies.
+Rosie leads projects within the Sleep in Aging and Dementia Programme at the Sleep/Wake Research Centre (https://www.sleepwake.ac.nz/projects/sleep-in-aging-and-dementia/).

 Sleep as a component of healthy ageing